dalmo1991/superflexPy/doc/components.rst

    :align: center

-A :code:`Linker` is an element that can be used to connect multiple elements upstream to multiple elements downstream.
+A :code:`Linker` is an element that can be used to connect multiple elements upstream to multiple elements downstream without mixing fluxes.

-Its usefulness is due to the fact that in SuperflexPy the structure of the model is defined as an ordered list of elements.
-This means that (refer to the :ref:`unit` section for further details) if we want to connect the first element of a layer with the second element of the following layer (e.g., E1 with E4, in the example above) we have to put an additional layer in between that contains a linker that direct the fluxes to the proper downstream element.
+Its usefulness is due to the fact that in SuperflexPy the structure of the unit is defined as an ordered list of elements.
+This means that if we want to connect the first element of a layer with the second element of the following layer (e.g., E1 with E4, in the example above) we have to put an additional layer in between that contains a linker that direct the fluxes to the proper downstream element.
+Further details on the organization of the units in layers are presented in section :ref:`unit`.

 Transparent
 ...........